Availability All Editions

 Learn more about this setting in the Manage Advanced article.

-Step 4: Accounting for Public Holidays
+Step 5: Public Holidays

 New Meisterplan systems include preconfigured calendars with public holidays for different countries.

-Learn more in the Manage Calendars (Working Hours) article.
+Learn more in the Manage Calendars & Working Hours article.

-Step 5: Accounting for Vacations and Other Leaves
+Step 6: Vacations and Other Leaves

 Resource absences allow you to account for personal time off such as vacations or parental leave.
 You have three options: